futurice/vor/vor-arduino/examples/sensor/README.md

 virtual int read();
 ```

-Function for reading an input value of a digital or analog pin.
+A function for reading an input value of a digital or analog pin.

 Returns:
 - either digital (HIGH or LOW) or analog (0 - 1023 in case of 10-bit resolution) input value